-(1) In the event the discharger is unable to comply with any of the permit conditions due to a breakdown of waste treatment equipment, accidents caused by human error or acts of God, the discharger shall notify the

-District by telephone as soon as he or his agents have knowledge of the incident, but within 24 hours.
-Confirmation of this notification shall be made in writing within two weeks of the telephone notification.
+(1) In the event the discharger is unable to comply with any of the permit conditions due to a breakdown of waste treatment equipment, accidents caused by human error or acts of God, the discharger shall notify the District within 24 hours of knowledge to the incident.
+Confirmation of this notification shall be made in writing within two weeks (14 calendar days) of the telephone notification.
 The written notification shall include pertinent information explaining reasons for the non-compliance and shall indicate what steps were taken to correct the problem and the date of the incident, as well as what steps are being taken to prevent the problem from recurring and the results of repeat sampling and analyses.

-- (2) If it can be shown that the discharge is the cause of the District violating its discharge requirements or incurring extraordinary operational expenses or suffering loss or damage to the sewerage facilities, then that discharger may be responsible for any costs or expenses, including assessments by other agencies or the court, incurred by District. - 7.4.10 Types of Permits.
+- (2) If it can be shown that the discharge is the cause of the District violating its discharge requirements or incurring extraordinary operational expenses or suffering loss or damage to the sewage facilities, then that discharger may be responsible for any costs or expenses, including assessments by other agencies or the court, incurred by District. - 7.4.10 Types of Permits.
 The Wastewater Discharge Permit shall be in one of three forms and is dependent upon the volume and characteristics of wastewater to be discharged.
 The three Wastewater Discharge Permits are a Class I Permit, a Class II Permit, and a Special Purpose Permit. - (1) Class I Permit.
-All Class I Users discharging or proposing to discharge into the District's sewerage facilities must obtain a Class I Wastewater Discharge Permit jointly issued by the District and OCSD before discharging. - (2) Class II Permit.
+All Class I Users discharging or proposing to discharge into the District's sewage facilities must obtain a Class I Wastewater Discharge Permit jointly issued by the District and OCSD before discharging. - (2) Class II Permit.
 A Class II permit shall be required for all Class II Users who are not required to obtain a Class I permit.
 The purpose of a Class II permit is to facilitate the collection of compatible pollutant surcharges from the user.
-All Class II Users discharging or proposing to discharge into the District's sewerage facilities must obtain a Class II Wastewater Discharge Permit by filing an application pursuant to Section 7.4.2.
+All Class II Users discharging or proposing to discharge into the District's sewage facilities must obtain a Class II Wastewater Discharge Permit by filing an application pursuant to Section 7.4.2.